Limeload/PeerCashew/README.md

 * Partner with credit bureaus and financial institutions to expand the range of financial data available for credit analysis.

 * Develop a credit scoring system to help borrowers improve their creditworthiness and increase their chances of being approved for loans.

-* Integrate a chat feature to allow borrowers and lenders to communicate in real-time.

-* Add a feature that allows borrowers to apply for loans with a co-signer.

-* Implement a referral program that rewards borrowers and investors for referring new users to the platform.

 ## Contributing